 Qatar Free Zone Authority

-- Advising Serco Group plc on a wide range of criminal and regulatory matters, since July 2013, leading to the fifth Deferred Prosecution Agreement.
+- Advising Serco Group plc on a wide range of criminal and regulatory matters, since July 2013, leading to the fifth deferred prosecution agreement.

-- Drafting anti-money laundering and counter terrorism, anti-bribery and health and safety regulations for the free zone in the state of Qatar.
+- Drafting anti-money laundering and counter terrorism, anti-bribery policies and health and safety regulations for the free zone in the state of Qatar.

 Other key lawyers: